Perfectly Secure Message Transmission against Rational Adversaries: Introduction

-Next, we study the setting in which \emph{all} the channels may be corrupted by \emph{multiple} timid adversaries.
+Next, we study the setting in which \emph{multiple} timid adversaries may corrupt \emph{all} the channels.
 More specifically, we assume that at least two adversaries exclusively corrupt subsets of the channels and prefer to violate the security requirements without being detected.
 We also assume that each adversary prefers other adversaries' tampering to be detected.
 This additional assumption makes rational adversaries avoid cooperating.
 If a single adversary corrupts all the channels, we cannot hope for any security of SMT.
 Thus, multiple conflicting adversaries are necessary for achieving security.
+We believe that the multiple-adversary setting is more realistic than the single-adversary one since it is difficult for the adversary to confirm that no other adversary exists.
+Also, protocols in the multiple setting need to equip the property to declare the tampering detection with channel identifiers.
+This required property is more desirable than a detection mechanism without channel identifiers, sufficient in the single setting.
 We show that secure SMT protocols exist even if such rational adversaries corrupt all the channels.
 The SMT-PD protocol of~\cite{SJST11} also works in this setting as perfect SMT-PD.
 To construct perfect SMT protocols without public discussion, we employ the idea of \emph{cheater-identifiable} secret sharing (CISS), in which every player who submits a forged share in the reconstruction phase can be identified.
 We construct a non-interactive SMT protocol based on the CISS of Hayashi and Koshiba~\cite{HK18}.
 Technically, our construction employs pairwise independent (a.k.a. strongly universal) hash functions instead of universal hash functions in~\cite{HK18}.
 Since the security requirements of CISS are not sufficient for proving the security of SMT against timid adversaries, we provide the security analysis of our protocol, not for general CISS-based SMT protocols.
 The limitation of CISS is that the number of forged shares should be a minority.
 Namely, the above construction only works for adversaries who corrupt less than $n/2$ channels.
-We show that for ``strictly'' timid adversaries, a variant of our CISS-based protocol works as a perfect SMT protocol even if each adversary corrupts a majority of the channels.
+We show that a variant of our CISS-based protocol works as a perfect SMT protocol for \emph{strictly} timid adversaries, even if each adversary corrupts a majority of the channels.